etcd-io/etcd/Documentation/design/standbys.md

 ## Configuration Parameters

-There are three configuration parameters used by standbys: active size, promotion delay and standby sync interval.
+There are three configuration parameters used by standbys: active size, remove delay and standby sync interval.

 The active size specifies a target size for the number of peers in the cluster.
 If there are not enough peers to meet the active size then, standbys will send join requests until the peer count is equal to the active size.
-If there are more peers than the target active size then peers are demoted to standbys by the leader.
+If there are more peers than the target active size then peers are removed by the leader and will become standbys.

-The promotion delay specifies how long the cluster should wait before removing a dead peer.
+The remove delay specifies how long the cluster should wait before removing a dead peer.
 By default this is 30 minutes.
 If a peer is inactive for 30 minutes then the peer is removed.